 Highlighting the interdisciplinary work at EdPolicyWorks, Chloe Gibbs will present her research with Batten School colleague Jennifer Doleac, “The Promise of College: Impact on Non-academic Outcomes,” in a session on the relationship between education and health.
 She will also present her work with Economics graduate student Andrew Barr, “The Longer Long-term Impact of Head Start: Intergenerational Transmission of Program Effects,” on a Head Start-themed panel.

 Other EdPolicyWorks researchers presenting at APPAM include faculty Ben Castleman, Vivian Wong, Daphna Bassok, Jim Wyckoff, Robert Pianta, and Luke C. Miller, as well as graduate students Kelli Bird, Scott Latham, Mindy Adnot, and Veronica Katz.

 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-James H. Wyckoff Professor, Director, EdPolicyWorksLuke C. Miller Research Assistant ProfessorDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksVivian Wong Associate ProfessorBenjamin L. Castleman Associate Professor of Education and Public Policy, Director, Nudge4 Solutions Lab
+James H. Wyckoff Professor, Director, EdPolicyWorksLuke C. Miller Research Assistant ProfessorDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksVivian Wong Associate ProfessorBenjamin L. Castleman Newton and Rita Meyers Professor in the Economics of Education, Director, Nudge4 Solutions Lab